 The icy surface of Jupiter’s moon Europa is crisscrossed by long fractures.
 During its flybys of Europa, NASA’s Galileo spacecraft observed icy domes and ridges, as well as disrupted terrain including crustal plates that are thought to have broken apart and "rafted" into new positions.
 An ocean with an estimated depth of 40 to 100 miles (60 to 150 kilometers) is believed to lie below that 10- to 15-mile-thick (15 to 25 km) shell of ice.

-The rafts, strange pits and domes suggest that Europa’s surface ice could be slowly turning over due to heat from below.
-NASA's Europa Clipper, targeted to launch in 2022, will conduct detailed reconnaissance of Europa to see whether the icy moon could harbor conditions suitable for life.
+The rafts, strange pits, and domes suggest that Europa’s surface ice could be slowly turning over due to heat from below.
+NASA's Europa Clipper, targeted to launch in October 2024, will conduct a detailed reconnaissance of Europa to see whether the icy moon could harbor conditions suitable for life.

 10. Crater Ice on Our Moon